 Small-group tutorials/personal tutorials run alongside our lectures, addressing any individual problems you may have and allowing you to consolidate lecture material, as well as test your understanding through problem-solving exercises.

-Self-study is an essential part of the Political Science and International Relations programme and requires self-motivation and enthusiasm for your subject.
+Self-study is an essential part of the Politics and International Relations programme and requires self-motivation and enthusiasm for your subject.
 It also allows you to pursue your own lines of enquiry and become an independent thinker.

 Lecturers and world leading researchers

-The Political Science and International Relations degree is taught by our internationally renowned Department of Political Science and International Studies (POLSIS) which is located in Muirhead Tower on own main Edgbaston campus.
+The Politics and International Relations degree is taught by our internationally renowned Department of Political Science and International Studies (POLSIS) which is located in Muirhead Tower on own main Edgbaston campus.

 Your lectures and teaching will take place in a variety of versatile lecture theatres and breakout rooms.
 Our rooms are all equipped with wireless connection and constantly updated technology including all the audio-visual equipment that you would expect from one of the UK's premier institutions.